JoeWoodworker

 "KEEP FROM FREEZING."

-The adhesive polymers in Better Bond cold press veneer glue will remain stable if the adhesive is frozen.
-However, the glue may require a fair amount of subsequent mixing or stirring.
+The adhesive polymers in Better Bond X-Press veneer glue will remain stable if the adhesive is frozen.
+However, the glue may require a some remixing or stirring.
 Freezing will not extend the life of the adhesive.

 Yes, Joe is a practicing Catholic